Petar Šegrt: Bali Devata

-In the end of 2010, Konsorsium Liga Premier Indonesia invited Šegrt to be a part and help them with his coaching and managing experience to build a new club in Indonesian professional football based in Bali, so Šegrt approached to Bali Devata which competed in Liga Primer Indonesia.
-After he finished his job with Bali Devata the same consortium offered him a new job as head coach of former Indonesian champion PSM Makassar.
+In the end of 2010, Konsorsium Liga Premier Indonesia invited Šegrt to be a part and help them with his coaching and managing experience to build a new club in Indonesian professional football based in Bali, so Šegrt approached Bali Devata which competed in Liga Primer Indonesia.
+After he finished his job with Bali Devata, the same consortium offered him a new job as head coach of former Indonesian champion PSM Makassar.

 PSM Makassar

-In October 2011 Šegrt was appointed as head coach of PSM Makassar.
-Very popular club and a very successful club in Indonesia and now compete in Liga 1, the men's top professional football division of the Indonesian football league system.
-After only one season in Indonesian Premier League Šegrt developed 10 new Indonesian national players, six players were invited for Indonesia A-national team and four players were invited for Indonesia U-23 national team.
-After success Šegrt achieved that season, in July 2012 PSM Makassar club boards offered him 5 years contract extension, which is very uncommon for Indonesian clubs. Šegrt also have unbeaten home record in Indonesian Premier League, which is the first time for PSM Makassar in the club's 97 years history, although he had youngest team in the Indonesian Premier League as average age of the players was 22.
-In December 2012, Šegrt lead the team winning the Walikota Cup in Ternate.
-That was the first trophy for PSM Makassar after almost 12 years.
-Although he had contract until 2017, after his team winning game in Jun 2013 Šegrt decided to leave PSM Makassar for private reasons.
-The club's supporters showed their disappointment by decision of their favorite coach, but together with president and club's management they invited Šegrt to attend the next home game in July 2013.
-They filled the stadium and prepared official goodbye in front of the game, which is very unusual for Indonesian supporters.
+In October 2011 Šegrt was appointed as the head coach of PSM Makassar, which was a very popular and successful club in Indonesia, now competing in Liga 1, the men's top professional football division of Indonesian football.
+After only one season in the Indonesian Premier League, Šegrt developed 10 new Indonesian national players, among whom six players were invited to the Indonesia national football team and four players were invited to the Indonesia U-23 national team.
+After the success Šegrt achieved that season, in July 2012 PSM Makassar's management offered him a 5 years contract extension, which is very uncommon for Indonesian clubs. Šegrt also has an unbeaten home record in the Indonesian Premier League, which was a first for PSM Makassar in the club's 97-year history, although he had the youngest team in the Indonesian Premier League with an average age of 22.
+In December 2012, Šegrt led the team to a victory in the Walikota Cup in Ternate, which was the first trophy for PSM Makassar after almost 12 years.
+Although his contract lasted until 2017, after the game in June 2013, Šegrt decided to leave PSM Makassar for private reasons.
+The club's supporters showed their disappointment in the decision of their favorite coach, but together with the President and the club's management l, they invited Šegrt to attend the next home game in July 2013.
+The stadium was filled with fans who bid goodbye to Šegrt, which was very unusual for Indonesian fans.

 Zvijezda Gradačac

-After leaving PSM Makassar, Šegrt was a candidate to coach Indonesia national football team.
-In September 2014, he accepted the offer from Bosnian Premier League club Zvijezda Gradačac.
-Although Šegrt brought Zvijezda in the middle of the ranking, in April 2015 the club got a new management and they decided to appoint a new coach.
-That ended up being a poor decision as the club got relegated from the Premier League shortly after Šegrt left.
+After leaving PSM Makassar, Šegrt was a candidate to coach the Indonesia national football team.
+But in September 2014, he accepted an offer from the Bosnian Premier League club Zvijezda Gradačac.
+Although Šegrt brought Zvijezda to the middle of the table, in April 2015 the club had a change in management which decided to appoint a new coach.
+It ended up being a poor decision however, as the club got relegated from the Premier League shortly after Šegrt left.